neizod/polar/_docs/maintenance.md

                  /                        /
     theme:  (v.1.0.0) -------------- (v.2.0.0)

-Which states that you have _uninstall_ theme `v.2.0.0` at commit `^m2`.
-Since you have theme `v.1.0.0` installed before, it will render your blog with that old theme version.
+Which states that you have _uninstalled_ theme `v.2.0.0` at commit `^m2`.
+Since you had `v.1.0.0` installed before, it will render your blog with that old version.

-__Important note on this method__: if you later decide to upgrade theme again, for example when you heard that theme `v.2.1.0` already fix the earlier uglyness, you have to undo the above downgrade before an upgrade, says:
+__Important note__: if you later decide to upgrade the theme again, for example, once you hear that theme `v.2.1.0` has already fixed the previous ugliness, you have to undo the above downgrade before an upgrade:

 ``` shell
 ~/borg $ git revert <sha_of_^m2>
 ~/borg $ git merge theme/v.2.1.0
 ```

-If you find problem with the downgrade, read more at [Git: Undoing Merges][]
+If you experience problems with the downgrade, read more at [Git: Undoing Merges][]

 ## Uninstall

 Sorry to see you go.
-I hope you find your suitable theme!
+I hope you find your theme!

-Uninstall process is much messy-- yet as same --as downgrade.
-So I think you should read previous topic before going on.
+The uninstall process is much messier -- yet similar -- to the downgrade, so I think you should read the previous section before going on.

-Suppose you have install 3 versions of this theme, namely `v.1.0.0`, `v.1.0.1` and `v.1.2.0`.
-History diagram is:
+Suppose you have installed 3 versions of this theme, namely `v.1.0.0`, `v.1.0.1` and `v.1.2.0`.
+The history diagram will be:

     master:      (m1) --- (A) --- (m2) --- (B) --- (m3)
                   /                /                /
                  /                /                /
     theme:  (v.1.0.0) ------ (v.1.0.1) ------ (v.1.2.0)

-Completely uninstall theme is as same as downgrade, but this time you have to apply it on all installed versions (order does matter, must arrange from newest to oldest).
+Completely uninstalling the theme is done the same as downgrading, but this time you have to apply it to all installed versions (order does matter, you must do it from newest to oldest):

 ``` shell
 ~/borg $ git revert -nm1 -Xtheirs <sha_of_m3> <sha_of_m2> <sha_of_m1>
 ~/borg $ git commit -m 'Uninstall theme'
 ```

-Should you find yourself had a hard time listing all the merges, change the first line to this long command for automate listing (success not garantee, many people suggested that you should never do the automate Git merge/undo):
+Should you find yourself having a hard time listing all the merges, change the first line to this long command for automated listing (success not guaranteed; it has been suggested that you should never do the auto Git merge/undo):

 ``` shell
 ~/borg $ git revert -nm1 -Xtheirs $( git rev-list --parents master |